 You will be paid to train and learn as a recruit from day one in the Victoria Police Academy.

-After you are sworn in at the end of week 12 as a Probationary Constable, you will earn $71,947 as you continue training for a further 19 weeks, both at the Academy and on the job at a police station.
+This will continue as you train for a further 19 weeks, both at the Academy and on the job at a police station.

 Allowances and leave

-In addition, Police Officers are entitled to 15 days of sick leave per year and a range of other leave entitlements, including:
+Police officers are also entitled to 15 days of personal/carer leave per year.

 - parental leave

 - purchased leave